cavo789/blog/blog/2024/05/08/postman/index.md

 })
 ```

-Check every items in the list have expected nodes; for instance:
+Check every item in the list have expected nodes; for instance:

 ```php
 pm.test('Validate expected structure', function () {